-We will see an increased focus on program re-design, an increased opportunity for students to take courses across programs and experiencing greater interdisciplinary learning, and an increase in enrolment.
+We will see an increased focus on program re-design, students taking courses across programs and experiencing greater interdisciplinary learning, and an increase in enrolment.
 We may see more part-time learning and for some, a slower pace to graduation.

 Are people going to lose their jobs as a result of this shift to CBR?

 We are now in Phase 4 and there have been zero job losses as a result of CBR.
-There are no anticipated job losses, but there may be opportunities where roles are changed/expanded or additional resources are required to support this change.
+There are no anticipated job losses over the duration, but there may be opportunities where roles are changed/expanded or additional resources are required to support this change.

-What role will faculty members have in this process?
+What role do faculty members have in this process?

 There will be more standardization of processes which will include a greater number of automated communications to support students.